 You must complete the University of Redlands study away application by the December 1st deadline (application will close at 11:59 p.m.
 PST).
-This deadline is for both the fall and spring semesters and no late applications will be accepted.
+This deadline is for both the fall and spring semesters and no late applications will be accepted except for the Salzburg program.
+Late applications can be accepted for Salzburg, providing the program is not at capacity.
 Study away applications are due during the fall semester of the academic year prior to your plans to study away.
 The U of R will let you know of your application status by early February.

 You can only complete one semester long study away application.
 The U of R study away application can be found in the program brochure for the specific program you are applying to in our approved list of programs.
 You must upload a signed and completed academic advisor approval form into your application.
 Also, a parent or guardian signature is required on the Study Away General Agreement and Release Form, if you are under 18 years of age or a financial dependent.

 Note: A $40 study away application fee that will be charged to your student account a few weeks after you complete your study away application.

 Once approved by the University of Redlands to study away, you must confirm your intent to study away and complete the U of R's post-acceptance requirements in the study away portal.

 You will then be directed to complete your program specific study away application, if it is required for your study away program.
 You should also apply to program specific scholarships, if available, at this time.

 You must complete all program specific applications by the U of R deadlines listed below:

 Fall 2022: March 1, 2022 (some programs may be given an earlier or later deadline)

 Spring 2023: July 15, 2022 (some programs may be given an earlier or later deadline)